flow-storm/flow-storm-web-plugin/Readme.md

 - ring-jetty-adapter (`ring.adapter.jetty`)
 - next.jdbc (`next.jdbc.result-set`)

-the `org.httpkit` and `next.jdbc` prefixes added to your code prefixes, like

 # Usage

-Just record your activity as usual, then head to the Web tab, select the flow you recorded in and click refresh.
+Record your activity as usual, then head to the Web tab, select the flow you recorded in and click refresh.

-You should see one table per thread, and each table should contain the flow of the requests handled by that thread, with the request, followed by your code functions code and any sql statements down to the response.
+You should see one table per thread, and each table should contain the flow of the requests handled by that thread, with the request, followed by your functions code and any sql statements down to the response.

 Double clicking on any row should take you to that point in time in the code stepper.